kmdlogic/documentation/services/README.md

 Logic Document Generation service aimed to generate documents for well-defined business scenarios using templates that their customers can easily manage.

 We have published a sample that demonstrates usage of Logic Document Generation API.
-Please visit the [KMD Logic Document Generation Client](https://github.com/kmdlogic/kmd-logic-document-generation-client) on GitHub.
+Please visit the [KMD Logic Document Generation Client](https://github.com/kmdlogic/kmd-logic-document-generation-client) on GitHub to learn more.